DataFire/Integrations/integrations/generated/amazonaws_codedeploy/README.md

 ### InvalidFileExistsBehaviorException
 * InvalidFileExistsBehaviorException `object`: An invalid fileExistsBehavior option was specified to determine how AWS CodeDeploy handles files or directories that already exist in a deployment target location but weren't part of the previous successful deployment.
 Valid values include "DISALLOW", "OVERWRITE", and "RETAIN".

+### InvalidGitHubAccountTokenNameException
+* InvalidGitHubAccountTokenNameException `object`: The format of the specified GitHub account connection name is invalid.

 ### InvalidIamSessionArnException
 * InvalidIamSessionArnException `object`: The IAM session ARN was specified in an invalid format.

 ### InvalidIamUserArnException
 * InvalidIamUserArnException `object`: The IAM user ARN was specified in an invalid format.

+### InvalidIgnoreApplicationStopFailuresValueException
+* InvalidIgnoreApplicationStopFailuresValueException `object`: The IgnoreApplicationStopFailures value is invalid.
+For AWS Lambda deployments, <code>false</code> is expected.
+For EC2/On-premises deployments, <code>true</code> or <code>false</code> is expected.

+### InvalidInputException
+* InvalidInputException `object`: The specified input was specified in an invalid format.

+### InvalidInstanceIdException
+* InvalidInstanceIdException `object`:

 ### InvalidInstanceNameException
 * InvalidInstanceNameException `object`: The specified on-premises instance name was specified in an invalid format.